 Motivated by the goal of avoiding dangerous climate change, American academic and author Bill McKibben founded 350.org in 2007.
-The group is committed to using creative non-violent means to build a global movement to stop the climate crisis.
-Toronto350.org is the leading organization in the Toronto area pushing for climate safety.
-We are totally volunteer-driven and growing all the time, so please get in touch about how you can help confront the great challenge of our time.
+The group is committed to using creative non-violent means to build a global movement to address the climate crisis.
+Toronto350.org is a leading organization in the Toronto area pushing for climate justice.
+We are totally volunteer-driven and growing all the time, so please get in touch about how you can help confront this great challenge of our time.

 In June 2012, 350.org sent out an email to people in the Toronto area, inviting them to volunteer at a Radiohead concert to help the 350 "Climate Roadies" who were touring with the band.

 Two days later on June 16th, as the stage was getting set up, the volunteers arrived eager to help out and ready to see the show.
 However, the unfinished stage collapsed before the show, tragically killing Scott Johnson, a 33-year-old drum technician.
 (Photo Credit TARA WALTON / TORONTO STAR FILE PHOTO)

 The show was obviously cancelled and, unable to discuss climate change with concertgoers, the volunteers were preparing to leave.
 Just before they dispersed the 350 roadies made the suggestion that they set up a local 350 group, handing them some t-shirts and clipboards to get them started.
 They set a date to meet, and Toronto350 was born.